-Gladys Knight's National Anthem Performance At The Super Bowl Was Truly Heavenly
+Gladys Knight Looked Like A True Angel Singing The National Anthem At The Super Bowl

 Well, friends, the day has finally come.
 The day you may know as the Super Bowl is the day I know as many other things.
 The day I O.D. on every greasy appetizer known to man.
 The day forever etched into my mind as the anniversary of the announcement that Kylie Jenner had given birth and singlehandedly ended my life.
 And the day that I get to watch what will be one of my all-time favorite musical performances: Gladys Knight's National Anthem performance at the Super Bowl.

 If you don't know who Gladys Knight is, first of all, I'm so sorry for you.
 And second of all, how dare you?!
 (Kidding.)
 A breakout star of the '60s and '70s, Knight is well-known as the "Empress of Soul."
 Hailing from Atlanta herself (the setting for Super Bowl LIII), the eight-time Grammy nominee was the lead singer of Gladys Knight and the Pips, and she is the melodic songbird behind some absolute classics, including "Midnight Train to Georgia," a version of "I Heard It Through The Grapevine," and "Best Thing That Ever Happened To Me."
 In short, the woman is a freaking legend, and both she and her present Super Bowl National Anthem performance should be regarded as such.

 Taking to the stage before the game commenced, Knight wowed everyone in the audience with an incredibly soulful performance.
 No, really, peep these photos of her looking like a complete freaking angel in white, and tell me you don't have chills.
 I'm not crying, you are.